 The rose that appears on the council’s arms is clearly a definite red, symbolising the aforementioned link with the House of Lancaster, while two smaller white roses in the chief (at the top) recall linkage with the House of York.
 However, in several of the above modern examples, the rose depicted is actually a Tudor Rose, a symbol which famously combined the floral symbols of these opposing factions in the internecine 15th century conflicts.
 Use of a Tudor rose therefore rather fails to signify the specific Lancastrian association that the red rose is intended to convey!
 This usage may have arisen simply because of its general national ubiquity – although it is certainly formed from the combination of a red flower with a white one, upon first gaze, it is still an essentially red rose and being the most obvious example of such a device, was likely duly utilised in the above instances through natural familiarity and common usage.

 The competition’s judging panel however, decided to ensure that the county would have a unique rose to avoid misidentification with the rose emblems of other counties.
-Consequently a distinct Northamptonshire rose was created, by combining elements appearing in the various roses that have been used to represent the county, including; the cinquefoil shape from the centre of the council logo; the maroon or dark red colour of the county cricket club rose; the gold inner petals of the Northamptonshire Golf Union rose, the upwards orientation of the central sepal and the inclusion of two tiers of petals.
+Consequently, a distinct Northamptonshire rose, the creation of Emma Rayif, was formed through the combination of elements appearing in the various roses that have been used to represent the county, including; the cinquefoil shape from the centre of the council logo; the maroon or dark red colour of the county cricket club rose; the gold inner petals of the Northamptonshire Golf Union rose, the upwards orientation of the central sepal and the inclusion of two tiers of petals.
 The resultant charge, the unique and attractive “Northamptonshire rose”,

 This new splendid Northamptonshire rose thus sits at the centre of a broad, edged cross, a form that has proven popular with many recently conceived English county flags, which recalls the national cross of Saint George.
 The broad dimensions of the cross allow the rose to stand out well and as with the flag of Nottinghamshire, the cross shape represents the position of the county as a crossroads at the centre of England.
 The dark red and gold hues used to form the rose are repeated in the gold colour of the cross and the dark red or maroon background against which it is placed.
 These are the club colours of Northamptonshire County Cricket Club